large-scale-gxe-methods/GEM/README.md

 * ##### Phenotype File
     A file which should contain a sample identifier column and columns for the phenotypes, exposures, and covariates.
+    All binary phenotypes, exposures, and covariates should be coded numerically (e.g., males/females as 0/1)

 * ##### Genotype Files
     1. BGEN v1.1, v1.2 or v1.3 genotype files described here [BGEN Format](https://www.well.ox.ac.uk/~gav/bgen_format/spec/latest.html).
     The BGEN file should only contain bi-allelic unphased/phased genotypes.
 The second allele in the BGEN file is counted in association testing.

     2. Plink BED/PGEN genotype files described here [BED/PGEN Format](https://www.cog-genomics.org/plink/2.0/formats).
+    <ins>BED</ins>
+    .fam files should follow the format described [here](https://www.cog-genomics.org/plink/2.0/formats#fam).
+The first column must be the FID and the second column must be the IID.
+GEM will use the IID column for sample identifier matching with the phenotype file.
+    .bim files should contain the chromosome, variant id, cM, base-pair coordinate, ALT allele, and REF allele columns in this order as described [here](https://www.cog-genomics.org/plink/2.0/formats#bim).
     The BED files should be stored in variant-major form.
 The variant in the 6th column in the .bim file is counted in association testing.

+    <ins>PGEN</ins>
+    .psam files should follow plink2.0 format described [here](https://www.cog-genomics.org/plink/2.0/formats#psam).
+If a header line is present, then a column name #IID must be present to be used for sample identifier matching with the phenotype file.
+If no header line is present, then the columns are assumed to be in the .fam file order.
+    .pvar files are described [here](https://www.cog-genomics.org/plink/2.0/formats#pvar).
+If a header line starting with #CHROM is present, then column names POS, ID, REF, and ALT should also be present.
+If the .pvar file contains no header line, it is assumed that the .pvar file is in .bim file order.
-For PGEN files, there should only be bi-allelic genotypes.
+    For .pgen files, there should only be bi-allelic genotypes.
 The second allele is counted in association testing; usually the "ALT" column in .pvar file.

 * ##### Sample File
     A .sample file is required when the .bgen file does not contain sample identifiers.